awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 + `builtin` — All features\.

 **Example**
 The following example adds the permissions section heading and adds four permissions\.
 The first permission grants a user named `john` access to the `display`, `file-upload`, and `file-download` features\.
-The second permission denies the `observers` group access to the `audio-in` and `audio-out` features, and an alias named `clipboard-management`\.
+The second permission denies the `observers` group access to the `audio-in` and `audio-out` features, and the `clipboard-management` feature alias\.
 The third permission grants the `guests` operating system group access to the `clipboard-management` and `file-management` aliases\.
 The fourth permission grants the session owner access to all features\.

 ```
 [permissions]